flutter/website/sdk-archive.md

 ## Master channel

 Installation bundles are not available for master.
-However, you can get the SDK from directly from our GitHub repo by git closing the master channel (as specified by -b master), and then trigger a download of the SDK dependencies:
+However, you can get the SDK directly from our GitHub repo by 'git cloning' the master channel (as specified by -b master), and then trigger a download of the SDK dependencies:

 ```terminal